Dawei-Zhu1/MyClean/user_stories/filter_services.md

 # User Story – Filter Services

-**Role:** Customer
-**Story:** As a customer, I want to filter services by type, date, or price so that I can choose the right one for my needs.
+**User story title:** Filter Services
+**Priority:** Should
-**Estimate:** 4 days
+**Estimation:** 4 days
 **Actual:** 3 days

+### Planning Poker Notes
+- Suet Kei: 4 days
+- Dawei: 4 days
+- Gloria: 4 days

+---

 ## Description

-This story focuses on enabling the following:
+**Full story:** As a customer, I want to filter services by type, date, or price so that I can choose the right one for my needs.

-- Enable the user to customer, I want to filter services by type, date, or price
+**Description-v1:** Allow the user to customer, I want to filter services by type, date, or price
-- Benefit: I can choose the right one for my needs.
+**Benefit:** I can choose the right one for my needs.

+---

 ## Tasks

-- [x] Implementation logic
+- [x] Backend logic
-- [x] Database integration (if required)
+- [x] Database interaction
-- [x] Frontend validation / UI (if required)
+- [x] Frontend form or UI
 - [x] Testing and bug fixing

+---

 ## Status

-✅ Completed as part of Iteration 2 - Customer
+✅ Completed and validated in Iteration 2 - Customer